carlacotas/carlacotas/README.md

-## Hi there 👋 I am  [Carla](https://carlacotas.github.io/thetechcareergps/), a Data Analyst and Data Scientist Enthusiast 👩‍💻📈📊 with main backgroung in Chemical Engineer 👩‍🎓
+## Hi there 👋 I am  [Carla](https://carlacotas.github.io/thetechcareergps/), a Data Analyst and Data Scientist Enthusiast 👩‍💻📈📊 with main background in Chemical Engineer 👩‍🎓

 </br>